jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 Now for the final step - setting up your Auth0 API as a JWT Authorizer.
 Head over to the [API Gateway dashboard](https://console.aws.amazon.com/apigateway/main/apis) and click “wish-list-service-API” to open up the API’s details page.

-First, click “Routes” in the left side menu.
+First, navigate to the “Routes” section from the left-hand menu.
 Currently, the API is configured to allow any type of request to the `wish-list-service` endpoint, so you’ll need to change that first.
 Click “ANY” under the “/wish-list-service” Route in the left column, then click “Edit” in the details card’s header on the right.
 In the dropdown, change “ANY” to “GET” and click save.

 ![Changing the route to GET only](images/jwt5.png)